 Hardware inventory now collects information about whether Secure Boot is enabled on clients.
 This information is stored in the SMS_Firmware class (introduced in SCCM version 1702) and enabled in hardware inventory by default.

-- Reload boot images with current Windows PE version
+Reload boot images with the current Windows PE version

 When you run Update Distribution Points on a selected boot image, you can now choose to reload the latest version of Windows PE (from the Windows ADK installation directory) in the boot image.